pranigopu/pranigopu.github.io/docs/philosophy/epistemology/knowledge-and-certainty.md

 To be aware of something is to perceive and thereby affirm that it is, i.e. that it exists.
 Note that awareness is always awareness of something; awareness of nothing is unawareness.
 Now, note that _knowledge is the retained awareness of something_.
 Hence, to know something is to affirm that it is and retain the affirmation.
 Now, my awareness is, i.e. it exists; if it does not, I can affirm or deny nothing, i.e. I can say nothing.
 To the extent that I say something, to that extent I affirm that my awareness is, i.e. that I am aware.
 Hence, since knowledge is the retained awareness of something, and since I am aware and capable of retaining my awareness of things, knowledge is, i.e. knowledge exists.
 In other words, since I am aware and capable of retaining my awareness of things, I know something and never nothing.

 # Knowledge
-## Self-evidence is the basis of knowledge
+## Self-evidence is the basis of all knowledge
 _Here, we only reaffirm what was said in the above discussion on self-evidence_.

 From the above discussion on self-evidence, we see that to know something is to be aware of something that exists, i.e. something that is a part of reality.
 In other words, a piece of knowledge is a fact grasped by consciousness, i.e. it is a conscious unit that corresponds to reality based on self-evident truths such denying it would _ultimately_ lead you to affirm it ("ultimately" is used because more than one self-evident truth may be needed to reach the affirmation; we shall soon see why).
-Hence, self-evidence, i.e. the direct awareness of something that exists, is the basis of knowledge.
+Hence, self-evidence, i.e. the direct awareness of something that exists, is the basis of all knowledge.

 ## Selective focus is the means to expand knowledge
 Awareness begins at perception, but we also grasp that we can selectively focus on some parts of our perception isolated from the other parts.
 Note that we do have the capacity for selective focus.
 How do we know that we do?
 By the self-evident fact that we are aware of our retained awareness and thus can focus on parts of our retained awareness, which means we can focus on parts of perception just as we focus on parts of the world outside our consciousness.
 Note that selective focus naturally extends to all conscious units, not just percepts but also units, concepts, generalisations, etc.